How to Take Care of Your Senior Dog when He Starts to Show Signs of Age

 Introduce special diet

 Poor eating habits can lead to weight loss or no appetite for your senior dog.
 Eating right and staying fit are important no matter your dog’s age.
 As your dog gets older their bodies have different needs, so certain nutrients become especially important for good health.
-Senior dogs need more calcium and vitamin D to help maintain strong healthy bone.
+A lot of senior dogs owners are advised to use low sodium diets which help preserve their dogs kidneys from overworking and lower the blood pressure too.
+In addition, senior dogs need more calcium and vitamin D to help maintain strong healthy bone.
 They also need to eat more fiber-rich foods to avoid constipation for a healthier old age welbeing.

 A lot of stress

 No matter how hard you try to avoid it, a difficult senior dog will drive you nuts.
 When you see your dog showing signs of wear and tear know it has started aging.
 They are thing you can do to protect your dog from the damaging effects of this changes as stress can take a toll on his health.